 In assessing the performance of our business, we consider a variety of key performance and financial measures to evaluate our business, develop financial forecasts and make strategic decisions.
-These key measures include comparable sales, gross margin as a percent of sales, diluted income (loss) per share and return on net assets ("RONA").
-In light of the pandemic, we have shifted our focus to effectively manage our liquidity position, including aligning our operating cost structure with expected sales.
-We will continue to evaluate our other key performance and financial measures in addition to our liquidity position.
+These key measures include liquidity, comparable sales, gross margin as a percent of sales, operating income as a percent of sales, diluted income (loss) per share and return on net assets ("RONA").
 The following describes these measures.